 Over the last few decades, the sequencing of the human genome has revealed how the mechanisms of inheritance contribute to disease.
 Whether it’s a particular health problem, such as obesity, or a propensity for a disease, such as cancer, the DNA we inherit from our ancestors has more impact on our health outcomes than we may think.

 But when you consider that the human genome has in it roughly three billion base pairs made up of four nucleotides—which are the units typically scrutinized in genetic studies—the overwhelming enormity of the data sets in a genomic project becomes apparent.
-“We’re starting to get data sets with information about the genomes of hundreds of thousands of people,” says Amy L. Williams, Biological Statistics and Computational Biology, who works on a wide range of human genetic studies.
+“We’re starting to get data sets with information about the genomes of hundreds of thousands of people,” says Amy L. Williams, Computational Biology, who works on a wide range of human genetic studies.
 “That scale of data creates a huge computational burden on algorithms that were developed even a couple of years ago.”

 Williams has taken her computer science background, combined with a love for characterizing human genetic ancestry, and applied it to developing new computational methods for addressing the needs of modern genetics studies.
 “I’m interested in developing methods that enable medically relevant studies and that also tell us something about human ancestry and human history,” Williams says.
 “I also do analyses that help characterize the means by which genetic variation arises, namely mutation and recombination.
 These research directions are interrelated.
 To make medical genetic inference, we need models that account for the genetics histories of populations and peoples.
 We can’t adequately test for association with disease unless we can distinguish which signals flag biologically meaningful genetic variants from those that are only a marker of ancestry.
 When we find an association, we have to be certain that it is not just a benign difference between these people.”